psde-777/PREDIG_biophysical_model_N_fitting_algorithm/Optimization_algorithm/README.md

 - The best fitted set of parameters are saved in the directory BEST_FIT/best_run/Params.
 The average saccharification values are saved in "BEST_FIT/best_Run/Output/saccharification/average_saccharification_keyword.txt".

-- If you want to visually compare the simulated and experimental data, run the code in a separate folder and use the parameters found in in the directory BEST_FIT/best_run/Params (see Code README at the top of this repository for more detail)
+- If you want to visually compare the simulated and experimental data, run the code in a separate folder and use the parameters found in in the directory BEST_FIT/best_run/Params (see Code README at the top of this repository for more detail).

+- The 'goodness' of the fit is determined by taking the R-squared value comparing the model output and experimental data.
+The stats are stored in the 'BEST_FIT/fit-stats_*.txt', for glucose and xylose for each fitted sample.